21 minute read

 Put another way, businesses are not supposed to gate reviews, yet it remains a common practice nonetheless.

 Review gating means that a business asks customers if they had a good or bad experience.
 If they had a negative experience the system makes sure their problem is solved.
-But if they had a good experience the review management tool sends the customer somewhere to leave a review such as Yelp, Google My Business, or somewhere else.
+But if they had a good experience the review management tool sends the customer somewhere to leave a review such as Yelp, Google Business Profile, or somewhere else.
 By gating the reviews customers that had a bad experience can get their issues solved quickly, but it doesn't allow as many negative reviews to reduce the GMB star rating.

 Google prefers businesses not use gating because they want their users to be confident that your Google star rating is an accurate representation of your customer experience.
 This makes sense as a lot of people view Amazon, GMB, and Yelp reviews as unreliable.